|Gold Coast||Session 1||Session 1|

-- Communication development from childhood through to healthy aging
+- Communication development from infancy and childhood through to healthy adulthood and ageing and to the end of life.

-- Speech/language sampling and analysis in speech pathology.
+- Observation, interviewing, documentation and presentation skills in speech pathology.

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.